Americans are stressed out — and work is the leading source of personal stress, according to the American Psychological Association.

-What’s making your employees so stressed?
-We’ve got five things they’re freaking out about and what you can do.
+What’s making your employees so stressed at work?
+Here’s what they’re concerned about and what you can do to help manage stress in the workplace.

 Whether it’s with family, friends or significant others, our relationships significantly affect our psyches.
-In fact, 47 percent of Americans say family responsibilities are a top contributor of their stress.
-Balancing work and life is stressful in itself, but when you throw spouses and children into the mix it’s a whole nother game.
+Integrating work and life is stressful in itself, but when you throw spouses, children and remote work into the mix it’s a whole other game.

 Uncertainty can be overwhelming, regardless if it’s a major life change or minor plans up in the air.
-Excessive worrying about things that may or may not happen can leave employees feeling pessimistic, irrational and out of control.
+Excessive worrying about things that may or may not happen can leave employees feeling stressed at work as well as pessimistic and out of control.

 When employees find their minds racing, encourage them to take a few minutes, close their eyes and focus on breathing.
 Meditation helps improve outlook and stress levels.
 For more ways to take a breather, check out our five strategies to be more mindful at work.